MTN Uganda: Data centres

 As of December 2021, MTN Uganda maintained six data centres spread across the country, where communication data is collected, distributed, controlled and monitored.
 Two of the centres are located at Mutundwe and Mbuya, in Kampala, the capital city.
 The other four data centres are located at Mbarara, Masindi, Lira and Tororo.
 Through these centres and approximately 2550 communications data masts in the country MTNU provides 72 percent landmass coverage translating into 92 percent population coverage in Uganda.
 In compliance with its licensing terms, MTNU plans to increase landmass coverage from 72 percent in 2021 to 90 percent in 2023.

 Recent market share

 In July 2022, The EastAfrican reported that MTN Uganda controlled 47.5 percent of the mobile telephone market in the county, at the end of 2021.
 At that time its subscriber base was 16.7 million accounts.
 Competitors include Airtel Uganda, Uganda Telecom and Lycamobile Uganda.
 As of May 2024, MTN Uganda customer base had increased to 20 million.
+As of July 2026, the telco customer base had increased to 24.4 million of whom 14.7 million were registered mobile money customers.